Koszulity of a certain dioperad: Introduction

 and taking cobar, quotients of dg codioperads

 so the notion of a $\scrY^{(n)}_\infty$-algebra is extremely close to the notion of a $\scrV^{(n)}_\infty$ or pre-CY algebra; in fact, it is just a pre-CY algebra with vanishing copairing.
-When $n \ge 1$, every pre-CY algebra that is concentrated in non-negative homological degree must have vanishing copairing by degree reasons, and will be a $\scrV^{(n)}_\infty$-algebra.
 We summarize the results cited above in a table for convenience.

-\textbf{Acknowledgments:} I would like to thank C.~Emprin, S.~Merkulov and B.~Vallette for helpful discussions, and Uppsala University for the great working environment.
-This work was supported by the Knut and Alice Wallenberg foundation.
+\textbf{Acknowledgments.} I would like to thank C.~Emprin, E.~Getzler, S.~Merkulov and B.~Vallette for helpful discussions, and especially A.~Khoroshkin and V.~Dotsenko for pointing out an important error in a previous version.
+This work was supported by the Knut and Alice Wallenberg Foundation.